 International Holocaust Remembrance Day, January 27, is designated by the United Nations General Assembly.
 It’s a day for the international community and men and women of good will everywhere to call to mind the six million Jews and all the other victims killed by Adolf Hitler’s Third Reich.
-The specific event it commemorates is the liberation of the Auschwitz death camp by the Red Army in 1945, and this year is the 75th Anniversary of that signal event.
+The specific event it commemorates is the liberation of the Auschwitz death camp by the Red Army in 1945.

 To remember is to be human.
 And to remember the Holocaust is to stand in solidarity with the victims.
 The very act of calling the Holocaust to mind is, in a sense, a victory for humanity.
 If Hitler had succeeded in his genocidal plan, no one would be remembering it today.
 Indeed, as we read in the memoirs of those who suffered in Auschwitz and the other camps, their main fear was that, even if they survived to tell the tale, no one would believe them.
 Their Nazi tormentors told them as much.
 One prisoner at Auschwitz, Primo Levi, never forgot the cruel taunting by the guards—“No one will believe you or remember,” they told him, laughing in his face.
 It was a sadistic and dehumanizing act, an attempt to render the victims helpless and alone.
 Levi would remain haunted by that fear his entire life.